EU leaders to hold urgent talks over Trump’s Greenland tariff threat

 The move follows a threat by US president Donald Trump to impose new tariffs on eight European countries from 1 February.
 He said the measures would remain unless the US reaches a deal to take control of Greenland, an autonomous territory within the Kingdom of Denmark.

-Costa said all EU countries are united in defending international law, national sovereignty and territorial integrity.
-He added that the bloc stands firmly with Denmark and Greenland.
+Costa said all EU countries were united in defending international law, national sovereignty and territorial integrity.
+He added that the bloc stood firmly with Denmark and Greenland.

-EU leaders warned that tariffs would damage transatlantic relations and break the EU-US trade agreement.
-They said they are ready to defend themselves against any pressure, while still wanting to work constructively with Washington on shared interests.
+EU leaders have warned that tariffs would damage transatlantic relations and break the EU-US trade agreement.
+They say they are ready to defend themselves against any pressure, while still wanting to work constructively with Washington on shared interests.